kuldeep1025/cmykTorgb-lambda/README.md

 - ✅ Assumes your **S3 bucket** and **CloudFront distribution** are already set up.
     - **A. Create a Lambda Function**
         - Go to AWS Lambda → Create function → Author from scratch.
-        - Assign a name, e.g., `cmyk-to-rgb-converter`.
+        - Assign a name, e.g., `Non-RGB-to-rgb-converter`.
         - Choose **Python 3.9+** as the runtime.
         - Upload the zipped deployment package or deploy via SAM/Serverless Framework.
         - Add Pillow and Requests dependencies as layers